Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-backup-power/README.md

                                   [--password-file PASSWORD_FILE]
                                   [--scope SCOPE] [--timeout TIMEOUT] -u URL
                                   --username USERNAME [-w WARN]
+                                  [--warning-voltage WARN_VOLTAGE]

 Checks the health status of all backup power modules (BBU) on a Huawei OceanStor Dorado storage system via the REST API (/backup_power endpoint).
-Alerts when any module reports a non-normal health state.
+Alerts when any module reports a non-normal health state, when it runs out of remaining service life, and optionally when its voltage leaves the range you expect.

 options:
   -h, --help            show this help message and exit